Fort Night: Plot

 allowing the kids to crawl free.
 However, they are disappointed to find that the lights have been turned off in every house.

 Tina, Gene, and Louise go home and decide to eat the candy obtained by Bob and Linda, who went trick-or-treating in the dragon costume.
 Tina says that she will continue to trick-or-treat after all.
-Millie later passes by the alley with plans to taunt everyone by eating her candy haul where they can hear her, but sees Jimmy's abandoned shoes amidst the crushed remains of the fort and panics believing that she has killed her schoolmates.
+Millie later passes by the alley with plans to taunt everyone by eating her candy haul where they can hear her, but sees the pesto twin's abandoned shoes amidst the crushed remains of the fort and panics believing that she has killed her schoolmates.
 The Belcher siblings, hiding in the truck, pretend to be enraged spirits and trick Millie into forfeiting her candy and running off screaming.
 As the credits roll, Tina, Gene, Louise, Andy, Ollie, and Darryl are seen happily eating Millie's candy.

 Production

 "Fort Night" was written by Mike Olsen and directed by Boohwan and Kyounghee Lim.
 In an interview with Rolling Stone, Bob's Burgers creator Loren Bouchard cited "Fort Night" as one of his favorite episodes of the series, stating: "I love that they're trapped in a cardboard box for the entire episode.
 It was a high-concept, what I call a 'submarine' episode, but it didn't feel claustrophobic in a bad way.
 We didn't do an actual bottle episode, but it's fun to try to do our take on that."
 Bouchard revealed that the fort's design, which features multiple rooms, floors and decor, was inspired by film director Wes Anderson's work.
 Darryl's costume is based on the trademark outfits of American rock band Devo.

 Comedian Aziz Ansari guest stars in the episode, reprising his role as Darryl, a video game enthusiast and friend of the Belcher children.
 "Fort Night" also introduces the character Millie Frock, a psychotic classmate of Louise's, guest voiced by comedian Molly Shannon.
 Shannon's and Ansari's guest appearances were first revealed by Fox in September 2013.
 An official poster for the episode was designed and later posted on the official Bob's Burgers writers' blog on October 8.